-- Human Resources.
-Contact your HR Adviser or HR Manager for advice and support.
+- Human Resources - Contact your HR Advisor or HR Manager

-- Line manager.
-Depending on the circumstances, you may also feel able to contact your line manager for advice and support.
+- Line manager - Depending on the circumstances, you may also feel able to contact your line manager

-- Wellbeing and Support.
-You can access information and support through our Wellbeing pages, including the Staff Helpline and Counselling Service 0800 028 1947
+- Wellbeing - You can access information and support through our Wellbeing pages, including the Staff Helpline and Counselling Service 0800 028 1947

-- In cases where there is - or may be - Police involvement, you may need to seek professional or legal advice
+- In cases where there is, or might be Police involvement, you may wish to seek professional or legal advice

-- ACAS.
-The website includes information, advice and guidance on a range of issues including conflict at work, equality and discrimination.
+- ACAS - Provide information, advice and guidance on a range of issues including conflict at work, equality and discrimination